php-templates/php-templates/readme.md

 ## Setting up
 `composer require php-templates/php-templates`
+or just include `autoload.php` file in your script.

 View files will have the `.t.php` extension and be placed in configured source path.
 They will be refered by their relative name, without extension and without source path prepended.